AsiaDefense WorldEuropeLatest

 The Rafale is equipped with a range of missiles, including the MICA, Meteor, SCALP, HAMMER, and AM-39 Exocet.
 The MICA is a short- to medium-range air-to-air missile with both infrared and radar seekers, while the Meteor is a longer-range air-to-air missile with an active radar seeker.
 The SCALP is a stand-off cruise missile designed for precision strikes against ground targets and HAMMER is ‘Highly Agile and Maneuverable Munition Extended Range’ modular air-to-ground precision guided weapon series while the Exocet is an anti-ship missile.

-The J-10C, on the other hand, in air-to-air combat is equipped with the PL-8, PL-10, PL-12, SD-10A and PL-15 missiles.
+The J-10C fighter jet, on the other hand, in air-to-air combat is equipped with the PL-8, PL-10, PL-12, SD-10A and PL-15 missiles.
 The PL-10 is a short-range high off-boresight air-to-air missile with an infrared seeker, while the PL-12 is a medium-range air-to-air missile with an active radar seeker.
 The PL-15 is a long-range active radar guided highly advanced air-to-air missile.
 It has an AESA radar seeker with a range of 145+ km.
 It is comparable to the most advanced air-to-air missiles of the US Army’s AIM-120D and French Meteor.

 Chinese J-10C Weapons